 While both Pilates and Yoga work towards the goal of uniting the Mind, Body & Spirit, the movement approach in both these techniques vary.

 For starters both these movement practices follow different breathing styles.
 Pilates was originally developed to rehabilitate the injured while Yoga is seen as a path to spiritual enlightenment through a series of Asanas.
 In contrast to Yoga, Pilates is practiced on the Mat as well as several other resistance-based equipment.

 Absolutely.
 Introducing mindful exercises like Pilates to children can help them grow and develop into strong healthy adults.
 Poor spinal alignment leads to bad posture, this can be offset in children by teaching them correct movement patterns early on through Pilates.

-The founding father of Pilates, Joseph Pilates, introduced Pilates during World War I mainly to rehabilitate prisoners.
-He called this form of movement ‘contrology’.
+The founding father of Pilates, Joseph Pilates, introduced this fitness form during World War I, mainly to rehabilitate prisoners.
+He called this movement ‘Contrology’.
 Given this back story, Pilates can be practiced by anyone suffering from any form of chronic muscle/bone related injuries.